-regions, while collaborating with partner companies and educational institutions such as universities and the local authorities of regional cities.
+Looking ahead, the company will work on creating job opportunities for IT talent in regions, fostering talent, and promoting work-style reforms such as work-life balance in regions, while collaborating with partner companies and educational institutions such as universities and the local authorities of regional cities.
 Through such efforts toward building a regional IT industry that attracts people, the company will continue contributing to the development of sustainable local communities that are inclusive.

-$^{\ast}$ System maintenance projects that involve expanding and improving the functions of existing systems
+System maintenance projects that involve expanding and improving the functions of existing systems

-\ Completion of new building in Urasoe City, Okinawa Prefecture planned for 2021
+Completion of new building in Urasoe City, Okinawa Prefecture planned for 2021